 Business Risk is the probability of earning a comparatively low profit or even suffer losses because of changes in the market conditions, customer demands, government regulations and economic environment of business.
 Due to such risk, the firm will not generate enough profit to meet out its day to day expenses.
 The risk is unavoidable in nature.

-Every business organization operates in an economic environment.
+Every business organisation operates in an economic environment.
 The economic environment includes both micro and macro environment.
 The changes in the factors of the two environments directly influence the business, and the risk arises.
 Some of those factors changes in customer tastes and preferences, inflation, change in the policies of the government, natural calamities, strikes, etc. The business risk is divided into various categories:

 - Compliance Risk: The risk arising due to the change in government laws.